Malaysia E-Commerce Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-- According to the International Trade Administration, Malaysia has a high e-commerce adoption rate, supported by a large population of active internet users (27.4 million or 80%) and high mobile phone penetration (84.2%) in 2021.
-Further, as of January 2021, there were 28 million social media users and 39.9 million mobile connections in the country.
+According to the International Trade Administration, Malaysia has a high e-commerce adoption rate, aided by a sizable population of active internet users (27.4 million, or 80%) and high mobile phone penetration (84.2%) in the previous year.
+Additionally, as of the last year, the nation had 39.9 million mobile connections and 28 million users on social media.

-- According to the Commercial Crime Investigation Department (CCID) of Malaysia, e-commerce fraud cases have increased from 3,318 cases amounting to MYR 22.39 million in 2018 to 8,162 cases of e-commerce fraud with losses amounting to MYR 57.73 million, which were reported until October 31 in 2021.
-Such high tenacity of fraudulence has restrained the market's growth, disassociating the buyers' trust.
+- According to Malaysia's Commercial Crime Investigation Department (CCID), e-commerce fraud cases have increased from 3,318 cases accounting for MYR 22.39 million in recent years to 8,162 cases accounting for MYR 57.73 million reported until the previous year.
+The tenacity of fraud has hindered the market's expansion, which has eroded purchasers' faith.

-- According to the Malaysian Communications and Multimedia Commission (MCMC), internet traffic in Malaysia has increased by more than 30% during the pandemic.
-The Malaysian government has also recognized the growth of e-Commerce in the country and has supported MSME in adopting e-commerce.
-Further, the government was also proactively promoting the adoption of e-Commerce through digital campaigns such as "Buy Malaysia" and #SayaDigital.
+- Moreover, according to the Malaysian Communications and Multimedia Commission (MCMC), during the COVID-19 outbreak, internet traffic in Malaysia jumped by more than 30%.
+Malaysia's government has also acknowledged the expansion of e-commerce in the country and has assisted MSMEs in adopting e-commerce.
+Furthermore, the government actively supported e-commerce adoption through digital initiatives such as "Buy Malaysia" and #SayaDigital.

 Government initiatives supporting the increased adoption of digital solutions